 Don Brennan (AQ8) was a retired high school teacher who began to devote his time to writing and submitting poetry in 1990.
 He lived in San Francisco, California.
 He self-published several chapbooks, and his work appeared in Tracks, Minotaur, Manzanita, Haight Ashbury Literary Journal, and Open Window III and in the Sacred Grounds anthology and The Other Side of the Postcard, City Lights anthology.
 He was also a Poets 11, Friends of SFPL and Benicia Historical Museum contest winner.

-Simon Brod (AQ16, AQ21-22, & AQ26) lives and works in Amsterdam and writes poetry.
-He is a member of local and international writers’ groups.
-Brod’s long poem, ‘Orion’, was published by Arachne Press in the anthology The Other Side of Sleep.
+Simon Brod (AQ16, AQ21-22) lives and works in Amsterdam and writes poetry.
+He is a member of local and international writers’ groups and has had work published by Arachne Press.

 James Broschart (AQ24) has retired from college teaching, public television production, technical writing, and bookstore management.
 He taught English composition to sailors aboard the U.S.S.
 Independence and wrote emergency management manuals for U.S. Department of Energy nuclear sites.
 His poems have appeared in Ars Medica, Blueline, Artemis, The Enigmatist, and Sociological Origins, and his poetry collection Old News was published by Finishing Line Press (2018).
 He resides in southwest Virginia.